DataError27/Bank/README.md

 ---
 ## Conclusion

-In conclusion, this project demonstrates that machine learning models, particularly SARIMAX, can be highly effective in predicting stock prices for Singapore’s major banks.
-By incorporating a range of technical indicators and macroeconomic variables, we have developed a model that not only forecasts future stock movements with notable accuracy but also provides valuable insights for strategic investment planning.
+In conclusion, this project demonstrates that machine learning models, particularly SARIMAX, can be highly effective in providing valuable insights for strategic investment planning, by incorporating a range of technical indicators and macroeconomic variables.
+Concurrently, it can be highly effective in predicting stock prices for Singapore's major banks and

 The deployment of our Streamlit application offers users an accessible and interactive tool for making informed investment decisions based on these predictions.
 While the primary focus is on enhancing decision-making rather than guaranteeing financial success, the ability to forecast stock prices with greater precision can significantly benefit investors navigating the complexities of the financial market.